Comparison of release dates and features.

 1979 Version 1 - Not comercially released.

-2012: AlwaysOn Availability Groups (fail over databases in groups), Big Data Support (Connector for Apache Hadoop NoSQL), Columnstore Indexes (compressed index for DW queries), Sequences, User-Defined Server Roles (server wide), Enhanced Auditing in standard edition, Enhanced PowerShell Support, Distributed Replay (equivalent to Oracle's Real Application Testing), PowerView (BI reporting toolkit), BI Semantic Model (replacing UDM cubes)
+2012: SQL Server 2012 AlwaysOn Availability Groups (fail over databases in groups), Big Data Support (Connector for Apache Hadoop NoSQL), Columnstore Indexes (compressed index for DW queries), Sequences, User-Defined Server Roles (server wide), Enhanced Auditing in standard edition, Enhanced PowerShell Support, Distributed Replay (equivalent to Oracle's Real Application Testing), PowerView (BI reporting toolkit), BI Semantic Model (replacing UDM cubes)

 2008: SQL Server 2008 R2 - PowerPivot for SharePoint, Multi-Server Administration, Master Data Services (audit data as it changes over time)